Research: architecture

 "Scan To Ar": Palermo

 A co-design workshop using rapid 3D site capture and an AR design tool with a library of design primitives (akin to Lego bricks).
 The goal was to repurpose abandoned industrial heritage in Palermo.
 I collaborated with Federico La Russa to facilitate the workshop, using Wikar (my augmented reality platform) to swiftly mock up and review architectural proposals with stakeholders over a single weekend.
-The public space opened in October 2022.
+The co-design process helped the local campus community collect a public voice for preserving the open space, and the site opened as a public space in October 2022.
 Conference presentation and publication documented the methodology.

 ICT For Urban Heritage: Palermo

 A co-design workshop in Palermo to envision the future of an abandoned warehouse, serving as the first field test for my dissertation research on propositional modeling.
 I designed two competing architectural proposals (conservative and radical) and used my AR platform, Wikar, to allow local stakeholders to view them on-site.
 By testing the proposals at different scales (a 1:500 map vs. 1:1 walkthroughs), the process surfaced the community's deep attachment to the site's recent, unwritten history as a local park.
-This visualization work made their tacit knowledge empirically grounded, and the feedback directly informed the final design, which preserved the area as a public plaza.
+This visualization work gave their tacit knowledge an empirical basis, and the feedback directly informed the final design, which preserved the area as a public plaza.

 Quipit Student Survey

 A participatory table installation in the school's atrium that challenged passersby with the question: What would you change if you ran the school?
-Designed as a platform for dialogue and collector of viewpoints, the table became adorned with students' handwritten responses, evolving into a mirror of collective sentiment.
-After a month-long response collection, QUIPIT—a student group in the University of Illinois' School of Architecture, with Ray Majewski, Christian Pepper, and Robert Prochaska—held an exclusive student event to discuss the gathered insights, culminating in a presentation to the school's director.
-Part of our broader initiative using tongue-in-cheek installation art and events to foster open dialogues among students, faculty, and administration.
+Over a month, the table filled with students' handwritten responses.
+QUIPIT—a student group in the University of Illinois' School of Architecture, with Ray Majewski, Christian Pepper, and Robert Prochaska—then held a student event to discuss the responses and presented findings to the school's director.
+Part of our ongoing use of tongue-in-cheek installation art to open conversation among students, faculty, and administration.